huacnlee/autocorrect/autocorrect-rb/README.md

 | Format 100  | 0.017ms         | 0.062ms              | ~3.6x   |
 | Format 400  | 0.052ms         | 0.2ms                | ~3.8x   |
 | Format HTML | 0.183ms         | 0.67ms               | ~3.6x   |

+> 🎈 Rust version about 3.5 ~ 3.8x fast then Ruby (pure version).
+>
+> By this result, we can see the Ruby version is also fast, but the Rust version is more better.

 ## Know issues